-From Madrid: By train The train to Sarria leaves from Madrid Chamartin station.
+The train to Sarria leaves from Madrid Chamartin station.
 You can take to local cercenais train from terminal 4 at Barajas Airport to Chamartin station.
 The journey to Sarria takes just under 8 hours and costs around 75e.
-From Madrid travel to Palencia (1 hour 38 mins train every 3 hours) From Palencia the train to Sarria takes 4 hours 58 mins (train every 3 hours) with a change at Montefore L. There is usually a transit time of 90 minutes at Palencia.
+From Madrid travel to Palencia (1 hour 38 mins train every 3 hours) From Palencia, the train to Sarria takes 4 hours 58 mins (train every 3 hours) with a change at Montefiore L. There is usually a transit time of 90 minutes at Palencia.
 There is also an option to take the overnight sleeper train to Sarria from Madrid.

 http://www.renfe.es or http://www.raileurope.com